Headshot of Coleman

 Coleman Haley

-In my spare time, I enjoy advocating for the inclusion of LGBTQ+ people in STEM, baking, and early music.
+In my spare time, I enjoy advocating for the inclusion of LGBTQ+ people in STEM, baking, and embroidery.
+I really like the font EB Garamond.